ccdMuro/WikiHerbig/digital_privacy/pgp.md

 Your selection?
 2
 ```

-Don't forget to save your changes.
+> Don't forget to save your changes.
+{.is-success}

 ```
 gpg> save